mysto/java-fpe/README.md

 on alternating halves of the text being encrypted.
 The *key* value is used only to initialize the AES cipher.
 Thereafter the *tweak* is used together with the intermediate encrypted text as input to the round function.

+FF3 uses a single-block encryption with an IV of 0, which is effectively ECB mode.
+AES ECB is the only block cipher function which matches the requirement of the FF3 spec.

+The domain size was revised in FF3-1 to radix<sup>minLen</sup> >= 1,000,000 and is represented by the constant `DOMAIN_MIN` in `FF3Cipher.java`.
+FF3-1 is in draft status and updated 56-bit test vectors are not yet available.

 ## Other FPE Algorithms

 Only FF1 and FF3 have been approved by NIST for format preserving encryption.
 There are patent claims on FF1 which allegedly include open source implementations.
 Given the issues raised in ["The Curse of Small Domains: New Attacks on Format-Preserving Encryption"](https://eprint.iacr.org/2018/556.pdf) by Hoang, Tessaro and Trieu in 2018, it is prudent to be very cautious about using any FPE that isn't a standard and hasn't stood up to public scrutiny.